DoriCzele/dogomugs/docs/README.md

 ### **Basket page**

 Basket is only visible while user is logged in.
-If the basket is empty, a "You have no items in your basket!" message appears and a link to the products.
+If the basket is empty, a "You have no items in your basket!" message appears with a link to the products page.
 If there are items in the basket, these are all listed with information about the product name, quantity, price per item and the total is visible on the bottom of the list.
 The customer has the option to update product quantity or remove item from the basket by adjusting the quantity/pressing delete button then confirming the change by clicking on the "save changes" button.
 The customer has the option to either keep shopping and return to the product page or proceed to checkout.
 On checkout the user is directed to the shipping page where customer details can be entered.
-Once the form is submitted user is redirected to Stripe Checkout where after entering payment details the transaction happening.
+Once the form is submitted user is redirected to Stripe Checkout where after entering payment details the transaction occurs.
 On successful payment the user is redirected to the payment success page to confirm this.

 ### **My Orders page**